LOOSE-LIPS/loose-lips-2.0/src/routes/blog/daisu-buckwild-shifting-spheres/index.md

 banner:
   - imported/daisu-buckwild-shifting-spheres/image1204.jpeg
 description: >-
-  Buckwild&nbsp;is hard to pin down; it&#39;s a stripped down number, that&#39;d qualify as Dubstep but it&#39;s as if Minimal Techno had eaten a few edibles and its legs started wobbling while surrounding sounds drift in and out of focus.It&#39;s easy to get immersed into it and lose track of time, as you start paying attention [...]Read More...
+  Buckwild;is hard to pin down; it;s a stripped down number, that;d qualify as Dubstep but it;s as if Minimal Techno had eaten a few edibles and its legs started wobbling while surrounding sounds drift in and out of focus.It;s easy to get immersed into it and lose track of time, as you start paying attention [...]Read More...
 published: true
 tags: premiere
 featured: false